 - Representing you during court proceedings at the Magistrates Court or Crown Court

 If you have already received legal advice from another firm but are not happy with their representation, we are also happy to take over your legal representation to give you a better chance of receiving the outcome you need.

 Take a look at our guide to transferring your case to Conspiracy Solicitors for more information.

 If you or someone you know has been arrested and taken to the police station or invited to voluntarily attend the police station for interview under caution, get in touch with us as soon as possible for advice.

-When accused of a criminal offence, many people want to rush through the police station stage so they can get bail and go home as quickly as possible.
+When accused of a cultivation of cannabis offence, many people want to rush through the police station stage so they can get bail and go home as quickly as possible.
 However, your police station interviews are arguably the most important part of the process, even if you are there voluntarily.

 Anything you say or do while under caution at the police station can be used when deciding whether to charge you or as evidence during a prosecution.
 Saying the wrong thing could mean the difference between the investigation being closed and you being charged.
 So, it is essential to have someone by your side who knows exactly how to answer the police’s questions and can protect your legal rights.